-Amie Stepanovich is Senior Policy Counsel at Access.
-Amie is an expert in domestic surveillance, cybersecurity, and privacy law.
-At Access, Amie leads projects on digital due process and responds to threats at the intersection of human rights and communications surveillance.
-Previously, Ms. Stepanovich was the Director of the Domestic Surveillance Project at the Electronic Privacy Information Center, where she testified in hearings in both the Senate and the House of Representatives, as well as in State legislatures.
-She was co-chair for the 2014 Computers, Freedom, and Privacy Conference and is the Committee on Individual Rights and Responsibilities' Liason to the American Bar Association's Cybersecurity Working Group.
+Amie Stepanovich works to ensure that laws and policies on surveillance and cybersecurity recognize and respect human rights.
+At Access Now, Amie manages and develops the organization's U.S. policy and leads global projects at the intersection of human rights and government surveillance.
+Previously, Amie was the Director of the Domestic Surveillance Project at the Electronic Privacy Information Center, where she testified in hearings in both the Senate and the House of Representatives, as well as in State legislatures.
+Amie is a board member of the Internet Education Foundation.
+She was a liaison to the American Bar Association's Cybersecurity Working Group and co-chaired the 2014 Computers, Freedom, and Privacy Conference.
 Amie was named as a Privacy Ambassador by the Information and Privacy Commissioner of Ontario, Canada and was recognized in 2014 as one of Forbes magazine’s 30 under 30 leaders in Law and Policy.
-Stepanovich has a J.D. from New York Law School, and a B.S. from the Florida State University.
+She has a J.D. from New York Law School, and a B.S. from the Florida State University.

 The European Union’s new privacy law, the General Data Protection Regulation (GDPR), went into effect on May 25, 2018.
 Pressure is mounting for lawmakers to take a position.